The mixing conjecture under GRH: Overview of proof

 Recall that a pair of algebraic groups $\mathcal{H}\subset\mathcal{G}$ over $\Q$ is called a \textit{strong Gelfand pair} if for every place $v$ of $\Q$ one has the local multiplicity one property $\dim {\rm Hom}_{\mathcal{H}(\Q_v)}(\pi_v,\sigma_v)\leq 1$ for all irreducible admissible representations $\pi_v$ and $\sigma_v$ of $\mathcal{G}(\Q_v)$ and $\mathcal{H}(\Q_v)$, respectively.
 When this fails to hold for a given $\mathcal{H}\subset\mathcal{G}$ one can hope to construct the next best thing: a \textit{strong Gelfand tower}, where an intermediate subgroup $\mathcal{L}$ is found to make each inclusion $\mathcal{H}\subset\mathcal{L}\subset\mathcal{G}$ a strong Gelfand pair.
 When this can be done in two different ways, the resulting schematic construction is called a \textit{strong Gelfand formation}.
 In the theory of automorphic forms, the process of spectrally expanding the $\mathcal{H}$-period of an automorphic form on $\mathcal{G}$ across the intermediate subgroups of a Gelfand formation often leads to powerful identities between seemingly unrelated families of $L$-functions.
 This idea was beautifully expounded in \cite{Rez}.

-Let $\bT$ be a subgoup of $\bG$ isomophic to the projective torus ${\rm Res}_{E/\Q}\mathbb{G}_m/\mathbb{G}_m$, determined by the imaginary quadratic extension $E$.
+Let $\bT$ be a subgroup of $\bG$ isomorphic to the projective torus ${\rm Res}_{E/\Q}\mathbb{G}_m/\mathbb{G}_m$, determined by the imaginary quadratic extension $E$.
 When the above principle is applied to the case of interest of this paper, we obtain the strong Gelfand formation

-where $\Delta(\bG)$ is the diagonal embedding of $\bG$ into $\bG\times\bG$, and similarly for $\Delta(\bT)$.
+where $\Delta\bG$ is the diagonal embedding of $\bG$ into $\bG\times\bG$, and similarly for $\Delta\bT$.
 Our methods can be viewed as applying the above strong Gelfand formation to the automorphic form $f_1(g_1)f_2(g_2s)$ on $(\bG\times\bG)(\A)$.
-Going back to the quantitative division of ranges, the case of small $q$ is handled by the strong Gelfand tower $\Delta(\bT)\subset\Delta(\bG)\subset\bG\times\bG$, while the delicate large $q$ range, as well as the off-diagonal analysis imported from \cite{BB}, is handled by the strong Gelfand tower $\Delta(\bT)\subset\bT\times\bT\subset\bG\times\bG$.
+Going back to the quantitative division of ranges, the case of small $q$ is handled by the strong Gelfand tower $\Delta\bT\subset\Delta\bG\subset\bG\times\bG$, while the delicate large $q$ range, as well as the off-diagonal analysis imported from \cite{BB}, is handled by the strong Gelfand tower $\Delta\bT\subset\bT\times\bT\subset\bG\times\bG$.